Table of Contents

 Symptoms vary depending on the severity of the infection and the organs that are affected.
 Signs include loss of appetite, cough, apathy, fever, enlarged joints, and diarrhea.
 Ulcers may appear on a dog’s skin as well.

 Treatment includes the prescription of antifungal medications and often lasts from six months to a year.

-This is a fungus that is found in soil worldwide but it can also be found in bird manure, particularly pigeon droppings.
+Cryptococcosis (cryptococcus neoformans) is a fungus found in soil worldwide, but you can also find it in bird manure, particularly pigeon droppings.

-Other common symptoms are mostly related to the central nervous system and include head tilting, facial nerve paralysis, poor coordination and seizures.
+Other common symptoms are mostly related to the central nervous system and include head tilting, facial nerve paralysis, poor coordination, and seizures.

-Histoplasmosis is a non-contagious infection caused by the fungus found in the soil across the world.
+Histoplasmosis in dogs is a non-contagious infection caused by the Histoplasma fungus found in the soil across the world.
 In the US, it is commonly found in the Midwest and southern parts of the county, particularly in river valleys.

 Coughing and difficulty breathing are also common.
-Other symptoms include fever, anemia, digestive ulcers, enlarged lymph nodes, skin sores and various eye conditions.
+Other symptoms include fever, anemia, digestive ulcers, enlarged lymph nodes, skin sores, and various eye conditions.

-Treating disseminated histoplasmosis is complicated and difficult.
+Treating disseminated histoplasmosis in dogs is complicated.
 It involves administering antifungal drugs but also includes supportive care like adequate nutrition and constant hydration.

 In North America, it is prevalent in river basins and along the St. Lawrence Seaway and the Great Lakes.
 It is also found in bat and pigeon feces.

-Eye problems like light sensitivity, glaucoma and even blindness can occur if the infection spreads to that area.
+Eye problems like light sensitivity, glaucoma, and even blindness can occur if the infection spreads to that area.
 Dogs with this infection often suffer from draining skin nodules.